Yuna Nagaoka: Partnership with Moriguchi

-2023–2024 season
+2023–2024 season: Debut of Nagaoka/Moriguchi, first Japan national title

 In April 2023, the Japan Skating Federation organized a training camp, which Nagaoka decided to attend.
 During the camp, she met the pair skating coach of Miura/Kihara, Bruno Marcotte, who immediately noticed her potential as a pair skater.
 Marcotte ended up introducing Nagaoka to his other student, Sumitada Moriguchi, whose previous pair partnership had recently dissolved.
 Following a successful tryout, the pair decided to team up with their long-term goal being to compete at the 2026 Winter Olympics.
-Nagaoka left her hometown of Hokkaido and relocated to Uji, Kyoto, the city where Moriguchi primarily trained at.
+Nagaoka left her hometown of Sapporo and relocated to Uji, Kyoto, the city in which Moriguchi primarily trained.
 They were officially announced as a pair team in May 2022.
 It was also announced that Nagaoka/Moriguchi would primarily train at the Kinoshita Academy, where they would work with coaches Mie Hamada, Cathy Reed, Satsuki Muramoto, and Hiroaki Sato, while also making frequent trips to Oakville, Ontario, Canada to work with pair skating coaches Bruno Marcotte and Brian Shales, at the Oakville Skating Club.

 Nagaoka/Moriguchi debuted as a pair at the Japan Eastern Sectionals, which they won.
 Elected as a host pick, Nagaoka/Moriguchi made their Grand Prix debut at the 2023 NHK Trophy.
 They scored 45.36 for their short program, 90.03 for their free, and 135.39 overall, placing eighth.
 They went on to win gold at the 2023–24 Japanese National Championships.

 They were named to the 2024 World team on the condition that they could obtain their technical minimums at the 2024 Bavarian Open or the 2024 International Challenge Cup.
 At these events, Nagaoka/Moriguchi finished fourth and sixth respectively.
 Although the pair scored the scored the minimum technical element score needed for the free skate, they failed to score the minimum technical element score for the short program.
 As a result, they were unable to compete at the 2024 World Championships.